SethMMorton/natsort/README.rst

 This is where ``natsort`` comes in: it provides a key that helps sort lists "naturally".
-It provides support for ints and floats (including negatives and exponential notation) that you can turn off to support sorting version numbers.
+It provides support for ints and floats (including negatives and exponential notation), and also a function specifically for sorting version numbers.

 Synopsis
 --------